15 coupon campaign ideas impacting every stage of customer lifecycle.

 However, the Hubspot stats show that the average customer is involved in 14 loyalty programs but can only efficiently engage in 7.
 The competition is high but smarter, personalized rewards might help you to keep them motivated and willing to further participate in the program.
 Airlines have mastered the rewards programs, however, even as an e-commerce business or startup, you can steal some ideas.

-Gilt Insider club is a good example of a loyalty program that offers special deals but also exclusive benefits ( free shipping, access to special sale or event ) in exchange for points.
+Gilt Insider club is a good example of a loyalty program that offers special deals but also exclusive benefits ( free shipping, access to special sales or events) in exchange for points.

 9. Product review or Feedback rewards.